manudelsol/stori-challenge/README.md

 | created_at  | date      | Date of the transaction.              |
 | tx          | varchar   | Transaction details (credit or debit).|
 | account_id  | int       | Foreign key referencing the `accounts` table. |

-### Features

-- Downloads a CSV from S3.
-- Processes transactions by month and type (credit/debit).
-- Stores account and transaction data in a PostgreSQL database.
-- Sends an email summary to the user using Mailjet.

 ---